IAI Research Fund for FAS/SEAS Faculty

 The Inequality in America Initiative Research Fund will provide funding in the following categories:

 - Seed funding, to encourage investigators to pursue exciting new research directions that might not yet be ready to compete in traditional funding programs.

 - Bridge funding, to allow investigators to continue work on previously funded research that does not currently have external funding.
 Investigators who apply in this category must demonstrate that efforts have been made or will be made to obtain external funding.

 Please apply only if your funding needs fit into one of these categories.
-Project budgets of $5,000-$50,000 may be requested for one year, though it should be noted that funded proposals may receive below the award ceiling.
+Project budgets of up to $75,000 may be requested, though it should be noted that funded proposals may receive below the award ceiling.

-The IAI Competitive Research Fund is especially interested in supporting research projects that involve any of the following: interdisciplinary collaboration among departments or Harvard schools; new and early-career investigators; training opportunities for undergraduates and graduate students.
+The IAI Research Fund is especially interested in supporting projects that involve any of the following: interdisciplinary collaboration among departments or Harvard schools; new and early-career investigators; research opportunities for undergraduates and graduate students.

 Application and Review Process

-Applications must be submitted through the portal for the Dean's Competitive Fund for Promising Scholarship.
+Applications must contain all of the following components, and should be submitted by email to email@example.com.
 Proposals will be read and evaluated by a multidisciplinary committee that includes faculty with expertise in the study of inequality.
-Please ensure that your proposal makes sense to someone outside of your discipline.
+Please ensure that your proposal is accessible to someone outside of your discipline.